These are the best Nintendo Switch Controllers in Summer 2021: Hori, 8bitdo, PowerA, and More!

 Best Joy-Con Replacement: Hori Split Pad Pro

 It’s not that I hate Joy-Cons.
 It’s just that they have a lot of problems, especially at their price point.
-Issues with the analog sticks have gotten their own name at this point (the Joy-Con drift), and while Nintendo fixes the drifting Joy-Cons for free, it really shouldn’t be a problem in the first place for something you pay $80 for.
+Issues with the analog sticks have got their own name at this point (the Joy-Con drift), and while Nintendo fixes the drifting Joy-Cons for free, it really shouldn’t be a problem in the first place for something you pay $80 for.
 On top of that, even the new model Joy-Cons appear to suffer from drifting even with a supposed better build quality.
 Why bother when you can get Hori’s Split Pad Pro instead?

 Available in a few different styles for $50, the Hori Split Pad Pro is bigger, bulkier, and overall more reliable than the Joy-Cons.
 Will it make it a little harder to tote your Switch around outside the house?
 For sure, but if you’re like me and like to play the Switch on the couch while watching TV, these controllers are practically a necessity.
-The thicker grips mean that your hands will be more comfortable, and the many reviews on Amazon rave about the customizable buttons.
+The thicker grips mean your hands will be more comfortable, and the many reviews on Amazon rave about the customizable buttons.

 Best GameCube-style Controller: PowerA Wireless GameCube Style Controller

 Enter the PowerA Wireless GameCube Style Controller.
 This controller replicates the look and feel of the classic GameCube controller, down to the iconic purple color.
-Not only that, though, this controller has all the buttons you need to actually play games on the Switch, like the Home and screenshot buttons.
-And it’s wireless, which makes the controller easier to use than a standard GameCube controller.
+Not only that, this controller has all the buttons you need to actually play games on the Switch, like the Home and screenshot buttons.
+It’s also wireless, which makes the controller easier to use than a standard GameCube controller.
 If you love Super Smash Bros.
 Ultimate, this is probably the best Nintendo Switch controller to play the fighter with.